Singapore Coffee Market Research: What Consumers Actually Want

 Framework 2: Switching Trigger Analysis

 Understanding what actually makes consumers switch is more useful than asking whether they are "loyal."
 We use this framework to test real versus claimed loyalty in fast food research and coffee research alike.
+The results are usually humbling for brands that believe their loyalty programs are working.

 Trigger Switch Likelihood Consumer Logic